For learners currently studying a CIPD qualification

 Will there be a cut-off date when the previous membership outcome based on the pre-2021 qualifications will no longer apply?

-All students who are enrolled or enrol on pre-2021 qualifications up until 31 July 2021 and complete their entire qualification successfully by the end of August 2023 will still gain the expected membership outcome.
+All students who are enrolled on and complete their entire qualification successfully by the end of August 2023 will still gain the expected membership outcome.

 My employer sponsors my course, will you be notifying them of this change to membership grade?